What does a Endocrinologist do?

 How to become a Endocrinologist?

 Becoming an endocrinologist involves a clear path of education and training.
-This journey requires dedication and a passion for understanding the complex functions of the endocrine system.
-The process begins with a solid foundation in science and medicine, followed by specialized training in endocrinology.
+This journey requires dedication and a passion for understanding the complexities of the endocrine system.
+The process begins with a strong foundation in science and medicine, followed by specialized training in endocrinology.
+Here are the essential steps to achieve this career goal.

 How long does it take to become a Endocrinologist?